sbardian/gatsby-plugin-breadcrumb/README.md

 - In your `gatsby-config.js` option `siteMetaData.siteUrl` be sure to remove any trailing slashes
-- When using `Sitemap` breadcrumbs you must add a page then run `gatsby build && gatsby serve` before trying to access the breadcrumb object from pageContext.
-The breadcrumb object builds off the sitemap generated by this command.
-If you try to access the object before running it, it will not exist for the new page

 - The `<Link>'s` throughout your site need to have `to` properties that match your breadcrumb `to` properties for activeStyles to be applied.